nicolashmln/strapi-plugin-oembed/README.md

 }
 ```

-**Note:** because of how the field API is working at the moment, the data returned from your endpoint will be a string and not a JSON object.
+**Note:** the data returned from your endpoint will be a string and not a JSON object.
 You'll just have to parse the data in your front (`JSON.parse(article.oembed)`).

 ## Supported third party sites